explorations of the image that a sound makes and the sound that an image makes

 Harmonic Bridge brought live sounds from a network of accelerometers (vibration sensors) installed on the Millennium Bridge to a louspaeker system the Turbine Hall of the Tate Modern (2006) to create a sound sculpture.
 This Acoustic Vision is one of many studies I made of the cables on the Millennium Bridge on which the sensors were placed.

 Acoustical Visions of the Eiffel Tower is part of a study for an unrealized project.
-Please play these two videos simultaneously.
+Please play these videos simultaneously.

 "Site Specific Elsewhere -Evocative Places on View " by Rudolf Frieling